 Predation

 Feathertail possums are most vulnerable to predators when they are on the ground.
 The primary terrestrial predators of small possums in Australia are foxes.
 They may also be preyed on by arboreal snakes and owls.
-(Cowan, 2001)
+(Cowan, 2001; Cowan, 2001)

 Ecosystem Roles